AI For No-Cool HVAC Calls

 Property managers need update-ready details

-Resident impact, owner-thread pressure, access windows, photos, repeat complaints, and open-by-morning expectations all matter when no-cool calls stack up after hours.
+Resident impact, owner-thread pressure, access windows, photos, repeat complaints, vendor availability, and open-by-morning expectations all matter when no-cool calls stack up after hours.

 Proof And Context